- Home

 Europe Prebiotics Market Trends

-The Europe prebiotics market accounted for a revenue share of 40.77% in 2024, driven by increasing consumer interest in digestive wellness, immunity, and sustainable nutrition.
+The Europe prebiotics industry accounted for a revenue share of 40.5% in 2025, driven by increasing consumer interest in digestive wellness, immunity, and sustainable nutrition.
 European consumers increasingly prefer plant-based, clean-label, and scientifically validated ingredients, aligning with the region’s strict EFSA health-claim regulations.
 Inulin derived from chicory root remains the most widely used ingredient, while newer oligosaccharides are gaining traction in functional foods, beverages, and infant nutrition.
 Moreover, the market is broadening beyond human consumption into animal feed applications, reflecting Europe’s sustainability and preventive health priorities.
 For instance, BENEO, a leading German ingredient supplier, produces inulin and oligofructose from chicory root to support gut health across food and beverage formulations.

 Key Prebiotics Company Insights

-Leading players in the prebiotics market include Abbott Laboratories, BENEO GmbH, Yakult Honsha Co., Ltd. The global prebiotics market remains highly competitive, with leading players expanding their distribution networks across both online and offline channels to improve consumer accessibility.
+Leading players in the prebiotics market include Abbott Laboratories, BENEO GmbH, Yakult Honsha Co., Ltd. The global market remains highly competitive, with leading players expanding their distribution networks across both online and offline channels to improve consumer accessibility.
 Companies are increasingly investing in product innovation, advanced extraction technologies, and formulation diversity to meet the evolving needs of consumers and address their health concerns.
 Market growth is further fueled by rising demand for premium and specialized prebiotic products, the global focus on digestive wellness, and the integration of prebiotics into a broader range of functional foods, beverages, and dietary supplements across the health and wellness industry.

 Key Prebiotics Companies: